salesforce/eslint-plugin-lwc/docs/rules/no-document-query.md

 # Disallow DOM query at the document level (no-document-query)

-Querying the DOM at the document level is unsafe in LWC when running with synthetic shadow.
-Because these APIs don't follow Shadow DOM semantics and allow access to elements that should not be accessible.
+When running with synthetic shadow, it isn't safe to query the DOM at the document level.
+Document-level APIs don't follow shadow DOM semantics and allow access to elements that shouldn't be accessible.
 To future-proof your component, avoid using these APIs and instead use `this.querySelector` and `this.template.querySelector`.

 The following methods are restricted by this rule: